openfoodfacts/kratos-selfservice-ui-node/README.md

 git checkout v0.10.1
 make quickstart-dev

+# Next, if you are already running openfoodfacts-server with kratos,
-# Next you need to kill the docker container that runs this app in order to free the ports:
+# you need to kill the docker container that runs this app in order to free the ports:
 docker kill kratos_kratos-selfservice-ui-node_1

 #back to home directory